NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 - Look at each _mov_ instruction that copies from one register to another.
 - Decide to coalesce its source and destination or not.
-- Rewrite the assembly code, replacing the registers and deleting unneccessary _mov_.
+- Rewrite the assembly code, replacing the registers and deleting unnecessary _mov_.

-To decide which registers to coalesce, we'll consult the inteference graph, and check 2 conditions:
+To decide which registers to coalesce, we'll consult the interference graph, and check 2 conditions:

 - [x] The registers can't interfere with each other
 - [x] The coalescing won't force us to spill more registers